List of My Hero Academia characters: The Lurkers

 Yu Takeyama is a Pro Hero, and the only female member of The Lurkers, whose Quirk Gigantification (巨大化, Kyodai-ka) allows her to grow to a gigantic height.
 Mt.
 Lady was originally conceived by Horikoshi to be the female lead, but was replaced by Ochaco due to his not knowing how to utilize her Quirk in the story.
 Her original design was created from Ochaco's prototype concept, and also would end up being given to Class 1-B's student Yui Kodai.
 In the 10th manga volume, she starts her own Hero Agency at a young age, and despite her high number of successes, she causes unintentional destruction to the city by her Quirk.
 While she works hard to earn money for reparations, she ends up causing destruction again and this cycle repeats itself.
 Her hard work is also what brought her to the Hideout Raid Team.
 During Minoru Mineta's internship, she appears to be very lazy because she forces him to work instead of teaching him.
 Furthermore, she also has a lecherous side, as seen when she takes interest in Shoto Todoroki.
-Compared to other Pro Heroes, she is much more flamboyant and immature, relishing the media attention that comes with her heroic deeds, although willing to take her work seriously when needed.
+She relishes the media attention that comes with her heroic deeds, although she is willing to take her work seriously when needed.